aihua/ThreadMarketData/README.md

 ## Build and run instructions

 * Use Maven to build and run the Java code.
-* Use the makefile to build Java and push code & configuration to Docker.
+* Use the makefile to build Java and push code & configuration to Docker, or build a tar.gz for manual deployment.
 * Run built code using the shell script.

 ## Exchanges supported